kharisaz/Sisop-2-2025-IT27/README.md

           int is_base64_encoded(const char *str) {
               size_t len = strlen(str);

-              // Basic check: Base64 strings have a length that's a multiple of 4 if (len % 4 != 0) return 0;
+              if (len % 4 != 0) return 0;

-              // Check each character is in the Base64 alphabet for (size_t i = 0; i < len; i++) {
+              for (size_t i = 0; i < len; i++) {
                   if (!((str[i] >= 'A' && str[i] <= 'Z') ||
                         (str[i] >= 'a' && str[i] <= 'z') ||